wurthless-elektroniks/tv-desecrator/docs/manual/diagnostics.md

 Here are some problems I've encountered and their causes.

+### No power (red light stays off)

+The TV Desecrator needs a 6-12 volt power source.
+The jungle chip is usually supplied with approximately 7 volts.

+There is no reverse polarity protection on this circuit, by the way.
+You'll destroy it, and possibly your equipment, if you don't feed a positive voltage to VIN.

 ### Picture looks exactly like composite

 That's probably because it is.
 The TV Desecrator falls back to composite over SCART if it sees no RGB blanking signal.